Kacper-Stepien/Wild-Animals-API/README.md

     /api/v1/animals?location=afryka&location=europa&diet=mięsożerne&page=2&_per_page=4&sort=-max_life_span

 In this example, we have a complex query that combines multiple parameters to retrieve a specific set of animal data.
 Let's break down what each parameter does:

 - <b>location=afryka&location=europa</b>: This parameter filters animals that can be found in either Africa or Europe.
 We are specifying multiple values for the location parameter using the same parameter name.
 - <b>diet=mięsożerne</b>: This parameter filters animals based on their diet, specifically selecting animals that are carnivores.
-- <b>page=2&_per_page=4</b>: These parameters enable pagination and indicate that we want to retrieve the second page of results with four animals per page.
+- <b>page=2&\_per_page=4</b>: These parameters enable pagination and indicate that we want to retrieve the second page of results with four animals per page.
 - <b>sort=-max_life_span</b>: This parameter sorts the animals based on their maximum lifespan in descending order.
 The - sign before max_life_span indicates a descending sort.

+## Search by Name

+A new endpoint has been added to the API to search for animals by name.
+You can use the following endpoint to retrieve a list of animals whose names match the provided name:

+    GET /api/v1/animals/search/:name

+For example, to search for animals with the name "lion", you can make a request to:

+    GET /api/v1/animals/search/lion

+This will return a list of animals whose names include "lion" in a case-insensitive manner.

 ## Note

 Currently, the API provides only a limited set of animal data.
-However, we plan to continuously add new data to expand the collection of available information about wild animals.
-Please check back regularly as we will be updating our database and adding more animal species.
+However, I plan to continuously add new data to expand the collection of available information about wild animals.
+Please check back regularly as I will be updating database and adding more animal species.

 ## Contact

 If you have any questions or feedback, please contact me at kacper2007x48@gmail.com